Leadership Engagement Bootcamp: Exercise 2: Visualize and Align Aims

 This is one of a series of posts based on the “Engaging Senior Leadership in Your Quality Improvement (QI) Work” webinar.

-) efforts.
+Learning leaders’ styles is a great first step towards engaging them in quality improvement (QI) efforts.
 The next two steps -- establishing a vision and aligning aims with the organization -- are important both to securing leadership buy-in and to the work’s ultimate success.
 Undertaking these actions early on allows for more substantive conversations about QI plans and opportunities that can foster interest at every level of the organization.

 Visualizing a Plan and Goal